entando/entando-docs/vuepress/docs/v7.2/tutorials/create/ms/add-access-controls.md

     const Actions = ({ item }) =>
       showDelete ? (
 ```
-The resulting code section should looke similar to this:
+The resulting code section should look similar to this:
 ```javascript
  render() {
     const { items, count, notificationMessage, notificationStatus, filters } = this.state;